 Everything you wanted to know about legal separation and separation agreements in North Carolina:

 A question we often get at our office is what are the legal requirements for separation and separation agreements in North Carolina.
-So, here’s a short article to help you understand what is (and is not!) required for a legal separation and separation agreements in North Carolina.
+So, here’s a short article from our separation agreements lawyer to help you understand what is (and is not!) required for a legal separation and separation agreements in North Carolina.

 Requirements for Separation Agreements